sinch/sinch-java-sms/src/site/markdown/tutorial.md

 System.out.println("Batch id is " + result.id())
 ```

-There is also an asynchronous method corresponding to `create` above, called `createAsync`.
+There is also an asynchronous method corresponding to `createBatch` above, called `createBatchAsync`.
 This method will return immediately with a `Future<MtBatchTextSmsResult>` return value and takes an extra argument that corresponds to a callback that is invoked when the request actually completes.
 In the asynchronous setting the above example becomes

 ```java
 callback = new FutureCallback<MtBatchTextSmsResult> {